eruizdechavez/miles/README.md

 bower install
 ```

 At this point, you are ready to start working on your local project.
-To run a local server, just run `grunt` and open your browser at [localhost](http://localhost:3000).
+To run a local server, just run `grunt` and open your browser at [localhost][localhost].

 The local project also has these goodies: